Murder of Valerie Graves

 Valerie Graves (25 December 1958 – 29/30 December 2013) was an artist and grandmother who was murdered in December 2013 in Bosham, West Sussex, England.

 Life

 Graves had two adult children and had owned a gallery and craft studio in Roxburghshire, having lived in Scotland for ten years.
 She had moved to Bracklesham Bay not long before the murder to look after her then 87-year-old mother Eileen.

 Christmas 2013

 Eileen, Valerie, her sister Janet, and Janet's partner, Nigel, were housesitting in Smugglers Lane, Bosham, for friends who were out of the country at the time.
-Several members of her family and friends visited the house over this time and enjoyed both the Christmas celebrations and Valerie’s birthday, which was on Christmas Day.
+Several members of her family and friends visited the house over this time and enjoyed both the Christmas celebrations and Valerie's birthday, which was on Christmas Day.

 Murder

-On the morning of 30 December, Janet found Graves' body in her bedroom, having suffered severe head and facial injuries.
+On the morning of 30 December, Janet found Graves's body in her bedroom, having suffered severe head and facial injuries.
 A patio door, leading directly from the bedroom outside to the back of the premises, was found to be unlocked.